 Reporting Options

-Providers may report data to CAIR electronically using their EHR and data exchange, My Turn or CAIR Manual Entry.
-See Join CAIR (PDF) for reporting options.
+Providers may report data electronically using their EHR and data exchange, My Turn’s CAIR Quick Entry, or My Turn Clinic.

 Providers should have a backup system when conducting offsite clinics or any time the reporting system is not accessible.
 Providers may use the Vaccine Usage Logs (PDF) to collect administration data for later entry into CAIR.